-Core Team: The Core Team is a group of passionate people who lead their faith community through a Welcoming Journey.
-This team will grow as the journey continues.
+Core Team: The Core Team is a group of passionate people who lead their faith community through a welcoming Journey.
+The Core Team typically starts with 3-8 people, but will grow as the journey continues.

-Journey: The word "journey" is chosen intentionally as a way to remind everyone this work is not about a final destination, but rather a lifetime filled with milestones of inclusion, celebration, and advocacy.
+Journey: The word "journey" is chosen intentionally as a way to remind everyone this work is not about a final destination, but rath-er a lifetime filled with milestones of inclu-sion, celebration, and advocacy.